Sweet Itch

 Some horses are much more susceptible to sweet itch than others, and the condition can be hereditary.

-In the case of sweet itch prevention is easeir than cure.
+In the case of sweet itch prevention is easier than cure.

 A horse or pony with sweet itch should be kept stabled on days when midges are more likely to be about, especially at dawn and dusk.

-Fly repellants aren't that effective against midges and gnats - if you do turn your horse out put on a fly sheet or rug with a hood which covers him from head to toe and which covers the belly as well.
+Fly repellents can help towards keeping away midges and gnats - but if you do turn your horse out put on a fly sheet or rug with a hood which covers him from head to toe and which covers the belly as well for extra protection.

 Baby oil applied to the root of the mane and tail can stop the midges getting a grip to feed.

-Anti-histamines, such as benadryl, do not work well on horses and are best avoided.
+Anti-histamines, such as benadryl, do not work as well as a treatment on horses as on humans and are best avoided.

-Some horse owners have reported sucess with adding garlic or cider vinegar to the horses feed.
+Some horse owners have reported success treatment by adding garlic or cider vinegar to the horses feed.